 Miners record the transactions made on the Bitcoin network in their blocks.

 Block: Similar to a record book, a block registers the most recent Bitcoin network transactions.

-Bitcoin network only documents those transactions which were verified in a block.
-Why?
-Because only then it is formally recorded in the blockchain.
+Bitcoin network only documents those transactions which were confirmed in a block.
+Only then those operations become formally recorded in the blockchain.

-Larger payments need more confirmations.
-For example, if your transaction is less than $1000 one confirmation will be enough.
-It may require up to six confirmations if you send hundreds of thousands of dollars worth of Bitcoin.
+Larger payments require more confirmations.
+For example, if your transaction is less than $1000 one confirmation will be enough, while larger transactions may require up to six.

 Securing the network

-The network also needs miners for another reason – they secure the blockchain.
-The more miners are there the more decentralized the network.
-This makes the blockchain less vulnerable to different types of attacks.
+The network also needs miners as they secure the blockchain.
+More miners — the more decentralized the network.
+This makes the blockchain less vulnerable to attacks.